tmarenko/mff_auto/README.md

 At current state Marvel Future Fight bot is at beta stage.

 - Timeline battle do not check if your team is available for battle.
 Please setup team manually.
 - Alliance and World Boss battles do not check if your characters can do these modes.
   Make sure that you have strong characters.
+- Shadowland requires a big roaster of powerful heroes.
+  Make sure that you have at least 60 to 90 T2 characters and uniforms for them.

 ## Contribution